LeyangXue/SpatialKcorePercolation/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11624248.svg)](https://zenodo.org/records/11624248)

 > This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as needed.
-> If you use this code in your research, please cite the following paper:
+> If you use this code in your research, please cite the following paper and the software:
+>
 > **Nucleation phenomena and extreme vulnerability of spatial k-core systems**
 > - [Link to the paper](https://doi.org/10.48550/arXiv.2311.13579)
 > ```